SamanthaGitHub/C-Sharp-Code-Summary/README.md

 ```

 ## Controller
-After building my model and creating the initial CRUD functions provided by the Entity Framework, I then began to add logic so that those functions would operate appropriately.
-Much of the challenge for me came from finding a means to connect the model fields from my classes into one database entry, and having it register as either a rental, rental equipment, or a rental room.
-Below is how the post method of the create function was built.
+After building my model and creating the initial CRUD functions provided by the Entity Framework, I then began to add logic so that those functions would operate according too the project specifications.
+Much of the challenge for me came from connecting the model fields from my classes into one database entry, and having it register as either a rental, rental equipment, or a rental room.
+Below is how the post method of the create and edit functions were built.

 ### Create
 I used if statements to check the type of rental and assign the appropriate variables.